• Skip to primary navigation

 • 3 ½ cups all purpose flour (may need an additional ¼ cup flour)

-• ¼ cup butter (melted, add just before baking)
+• ¼ cup butter (salted butter) (melted, brush on dough just before baking)

 Instructions